Tiny cheesery beats world elite.

 64 Norwegian restaurants are featured in the 2017 edition of the White Guide, one of the most important culinary guides for the Nordics.
 A sushi restaurant in Stavanger is the big surprise of the year.

-In the past 30 years, the Nærøyfjord and Undredal got roads and a lot more tourists.
-Otherwise, things are mostly as they always have been.
+Over the past 30 years, the Nærøyfjord and Undredal got roads and a lot more tourists.
+Other than that, things are mostly as they have always been.

 Natural flavour, seasonal preferences and short-traveled delicacies sums up the tips Nord magazine’s Anya Seeberg Liaasen got from Norway’s hottest chefs.